Agent Skills: Skills Factory

 • String substitutions: $ARGUMENTS, $N, ${CLAUDE_SESSION_ID}

-• New reference: SUBAGENT_PATTERNS.md
+• New references: FRONTMATTER_DECISION_GUIDE.md, SUBAGENT_PATTERNS.md

 • Updated validation script with new field recognition